 August 25, 2020 • The Recorded Future Team

-Editor’s Note: Over the last few months, we’ve been sharing excerpts from our new book, “The Threat Intelligence Handbook.”
-Here, we’re looking at the ninth chapter, “Your Threat Intelligence Journey.”
-To read the full chapter, download your free copy of the handbook.
+Editor’s Note: The following is an excerpt from the second edition of our popular book, “The Threat Intelligence Handbook: Moving Toward a Security Intelligence Program.”
+Here, we’re looking at chapter 12, “Your Threat Intelligence Journey.”
+To read the entire chapter, download your free copy of the handbook.